0xdeafc0de/perceptron/README.md

 ```

 - Test Example - test 1001th row from the mnist_test.csv file
-- The test use the earlier trained (and saved) model.
+- The test uses the earlier trained (and saved) model.

 ```bash
 $ ./a.out test mnist_test.csv 1001